visrealm/pico9918/DEBUGGING.md

 ## What is missing {#what-is-missing}

-- **The host bus.** Everything above bypasses it: the live harness writes memory, the bench ROM drives the VDP through a host that is assumed to work.
-The PIO interface, `/CSW` timing and the read-ahead are unverified by any of it.
-A Pico-based test-bed presenting a TMS9918 bus is the right tool, and it cannot see rendered pixels, so it complements the live harness rather than replacing it.
+- **The host bus, in an automated run.** Everything above bypasses it: the live harness writes memory, the bench ROM drives the VDP through a host that is assumed to work.
+  [pico9918-probe](https://github.com/visrealm/pico9918-probe) drives the bus as a host and sweeps its timing; the phantom-read defect in `src/tms9918.pio` is the class of thing only it can see.
+The gap is the join: `runner.py` uses that probe for SWD alone, so no stage asserts anything about the bus and a regression there does not fail a normal run.
+It cannot see rendered pixels either, so it complements the live harness rather than replacing it.
 See `HARDWARE.md` - in the build workspace above this repo, not in it - before touching that area.
 - **Everything after the index buffer.** `renderer.c`'s palette expansion, VGA timing and SCART are only checked by eye today.
 A capture device would automate that end of the chain.
 - **Sprites at 8bpp.** `reference-w512/` holds one sprite scene against the 4bpp set's eleven: ECM